ibmf-bioinformatics/MeStanG/manuals/Manual.md

 |file5.fasta  |tax3   |
 |...          |...    |

-For this design the taxon column must be included, and different `.fasta` files can be grouped within the same taxa.
+The taxon column must be included, and different `.fasta` files can be grouped within the same taxa.
 For environmental samples, design parameters are retrieved from the command line specifications.

-Additionally for Host/Pathogen samples a second `.tsv` file required for `-tx` with the following format:
+Additionally for Host/Pathogen samples a second `.tsv` file is required for `-tx` with the following format:

 |taxon	|type	   |parameters |...  |
 |-------|--------|-----------|-----|